ryrutherford/mlp-data-analysis/data/DATA.md

 ## My Little Pony Dialog

 Download the My Little Pony Dialog (clean_dialog.csv) used [here](https://www.kaggle.com/liury123/my-little-pony-transcript) and place it in the main project directory

+## words.json

+This is the output of the compile_word_counts.py script used in the tfidf calculations